niharpatil/nets213final/README.md

 This will be done in two steps: using word2Vec and a second HIT (HIT 2).

 # Quality Control of Topics (HIT 2)
 We will use word2Vec on our words from the first HIT to get some idea of their semantic meaning.
 We will then use k-means to cluster these into some amount of topics.
 Using this, we can hand label the topics.
-All of this code is
-- Used for topics within HITS that cannot be easily grouped by word2vec and k-means
+All of this code is present in the word_topic_clustering file.
+The second HIT is for placing the words that we cannot describe with word2Vec into topics.
+This can occur in 2 main cases:
   - When the input has multiple words
-  - When the input has a far distance from any topic centroid
+  - When the input has a far distance from any topic centroid We then use the second hit to place these HITS into a topic.
+The code for the using the output of this HIT is in the source folder.
-- Input for the hit would be the unknown topics and several well-known topics
-  - Then we take the cartesian product between the groups for each pair
-  - And randomly give a subset of those pairs to turkers
-- Output would be for each pair a ranking from 1-3 of how related they are
-  - (not related, slightly related, strongly related)
-- We use output from the quality control to improve our overall

-The code for this is given in Word Aggregation.
-It still needs to be updated to work more accurately, which we will do before the final project.

 # Betting Based on Knowledge (Aggregation of votes) (HIT 3)